fuse-box/fuse-box/docs/configuration.md

 ## writeBundles

-If you which to write bundles yourself, set
+If you wish to write bundles yourself, set
 ```js
 FuseBox.init({
     writeBundles : false